COLLECTIVE NOUNS

 calyx (all the sepals of a flower)

-army of caterpillars
+army or nibble of caterpillars

 rise of cattails (or other emergent plants)

-cliché or minefield of chestnuts (fruits, since forests [plural collective noun] were annihilated by blight)
+cliché or minefield of chestnuts (fruits, since forests {plural collective noun} were annihilated by blight)

 ember of chili peppers

-buzz, drone, plague or swarm of cicadas
+choir, drone, plague or swarm of cicadas

-dropping, kick or scattering of cones
+dropping, kick, scattering or shock of cones

-excurrency of conifers (see also pine)
+consortium or pinetum of conifers (see also pines)

-shock, sheath or tassel of corn
+sheath or tassel of corn (in situ)

 ear of corn (conglomerate of individual fruits, caryopses)